 "In the prepositional pattern, the indirect object occurs after the direct object and is preceded by a preposition.
 In the dative movement pattern, the indirect object occurs before the direct object."

 (Ron Cowan, The Teacher's Grammar of English: A Course Book and Reference Guide.
-Cambridge Univ.
-Press, 2008)
+Cambridge University Press, 2008)

 "The verbs which can take an indirect object are a subset of transitive verbs, and known as 'ditransitives.'
 For English, such ditransitive verbs include give, send, lend, lease, rent, hire, sell, write, tell, buy and make."